Facebook’s vision of future? Looks like Chinese app WeChat

 Zuckerberg outlined his vision to give people ways to communicate privately, by stitching together Facebook’s various services so users can contact each other across all of the apps.

-WeChat, launched in 2011, has the usual chat features — instant messaging and voice and video calling.
-But there’s a lot more.
+WeChat, launched in 2011, has the usual chat features — instant messaging and voice and video calling, though it doesn’t employ top-notch encryption like Facebook’s Whatsapp.
 Here’s a look at what else it does.

 MOBILE MONEY